tencentyun/intlcloud-documents/product/云智 AI 应用服务/人脸识别/常见问题/人脸搜索相关_intl.md

 ### How many groups can be searched at the same time?
 The recommended maximum quantity is 100.

-### IIf I delete a group, will I delete a person in that group who also belongs to other groups?
+### If I delete a group, will I delete a person in that group who also belongs to other groups?
 No. If a person belongs to multiple groups, deleting a group will not affect anything about that person but the description information that is customized for that group.

 ### If I delete a person who belongs to multiple groups in one of the groups, will the deletion take effect in all other groups?